Marymount University: Ballston Center

-Across the courtyard, The Rixey building offers retail space as well as residential apartments for Marymount students.
+The primary, modern facility of Marymount University's College of Business, Innovation, Leadership and Technology is located in the Ballston neighborhood of Arlington, Virginia, south of Main Campus.
+Across the courtyard, Placemakr Marymount Ballston offers space for student residential apartment housing as well as extended stay hotel rooms.

-The Ballston-MU Metro Station is within walking distance from the Ballston Center.
+The Washington Metro's Ballston–MU station is within walking distance from the Ballston Center.
 Additionally, free shuttle services operate between the Ballston-MU Metro Station, Main Campus, 4040 Center, and Ballston Center.

 4040 Center

 Marymount's 4040 Center houses its physical therapy doctoral program and MedStar Clinic.
 The clinic, a partnership between Marymount and MedStar NRH Rehabilitation Network, provides physical therapy services to the community while allowing for an enriching environment in which Marymount physical therapy students gain valuable clinical education experience.

 The 4040 Center location is just minutes from Main Campus and within walking distance of the Ballston-MU Metro Station.
 Students travel to and from locations on free Marymount shuttles.

 Athletics and recreation

-Marymount's athletic teams, known as the Saints, compete in NCAA Division III in the Atlantic East Conference and sponsor 22 sports.
+Marymount's athletic teams, known as the Saints, compete in NCAA Division III in the Atlantic East Conference and sponsor 23 sports.
 Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, swimming, tennis, track & field, volleyball and wrestling.
-Women's sports include basketball, cross country, golf, lacrosse, soccer, softball, swimming, tennis, track & field, volleyball and wrestling.
+Women's sports include basketball, cross country, flag football, golf, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball and wrestling.

-After nearly 29 years as a founding member of the Capital Athletic Conference, Marymount joined with six other institutions in the region to form a new league, the Atlantic East Conference, which received NCAA approval to begin competition on September 1, 2018.
+After nearly 29 years as a founding member of the Capital Athletic Conference (now the Coast to Coast Athletic Conference), Marymount joined with six other institutions in the region to form a new league, the Atlantic East Conference, which received NCAA approval to begin competition on September 1, 2018.

 In 2020, a record 50 percent of Marymount student-athletes were named to the Atlantic East Conference All-Academic Team.
 Additionally, six student-athletes earned a spot on the Virginia Sports Information Directors (VaSID) Academic All-State team.

 Marymount also offers recreation and intramural programming throughout the year.
-Intramural offerings include basketball, volleyball, soccer, ultimate frisbee, kickball, wiffleball and canoe battleship.
+Intramural offerings include basketball, volleyball, soccer, ultimate, kickball, wiffleball and canoe battleship.

-A variety of fitness classes are offered free to students.